vishalgimhan/AI_Agents-Projects/README.md

 **01. Multi-Agent Researcher and Writer - DeepLearning.AI**

 - **Agent-Based Workflow:** The project defines different agents—Planner, Writer, and Editor—each with specific roles.
+(Uses CrewAI Tool)

 - **Content Planning:** The Planner Agent gathers relevant information, identifies key trends, and outlines the article structure.